skyeBreach/breachly/README.md

 &copy; 2025 Skye Benson.
 All Rights Reserved.

-BreachTaskOps is distributed under the terms of the MIT license.<br/>
+BreachOps-Task is distributed under the terms of the MIT license.<br/>
 See [LICENSE](LICENSE.txt) for more information on the details of the license.

 <!-- #region(collapsed) Links -->